eclipse-iceoryx/iceoryx/iceoryx_examples/request_response_in_c/README.md

 ```

 We continue with initializing our `client` to send requests to the server.
 First
-of all, the client needs some memory in which the client can be stored called `clientStorage`.
+of all, we need some memory in which the client can be stored called `clientStorage`.
 `iox_client_init` will create an object in this memory location, sets the service
 description and uses the default client options which is indicated by the `NULL` argument
 at the end.